euroscipy/euroscipy_proceedings/papers/23_haenel/23_haenel.rst

 effects, the precautions listed next were found to have observably detrimental effects and disabling them lead to increased reliability of the results.

-First, the daily cronjobs were disable by commenting out the corresponding line in ``/etc/crontab``.
+First, the daily cronjobs were disabled by commenting out the corresponding line in ``/etc/crontab``.
 This is important because when running the benchmarks over night, certain IO intensive cronjobs might contaminate the benchmarks.
-Secondly, the Laptop Mode Tools were disable via a setting in ``/etc/laptop-mode/laptop-mode.conf``.
+Secondly, the Laptop Mode Tools were disabled via a setting in ``/etc/laptop-mode/laptop-mode.conf``.
 These tools will regulate certain resource settings, in particular disk write-back latency and CPU frequency scaling governor, when certain system aspects |---| e.g. the connectivity to AC